kyutai-labs/dora/README.md

 ### Examples

-See the [examples](examples/) folder for a few examples using argparse, Hydra and Pytorch Lightning, in order to test the commands described here.
+See the [examples](examples/) folder for a few examples using argparse and Hydra, in order to test the commands described here.
 To play with them, first install Dora (`pip install .` from the top-level of the repo), then `cd examples`, and use `dora -P example_name ...` to let Dora know which example to use!